AbdulelahMaj/Airbnb_Reviews_NLP/Project_Proposal.md

 > ## Introduction
 >
->>The purpose of the model that I plan to build topic modeling using NLP on Airbnb reviews in New York City.
+>>The purpose of the model that I plan to build topic modeling using NLP on Airbnb reviews in Seattle City.
 >>Airbnb can better understand customer expierence from NLP.

 > ## Goals